-Listening to those present in the meeting, it became clear there can be many ways to look at resentment; in other words, ‘resentment’ can have quite a few definitions or meanings:
+Listening to those present in the meeting, it became clear there can be many ways to look at resentment.
+In other words, “resentment” can have quite a few definitions or meanings:

-- Harboring anger against a person, group or institution I feel has treated me wrongly or badly;
+- Harboring anger against a person, group or institution I feel has treated me wrongly or badly

-- The emotional upset experienced when someone or some negative event comes up in discussion or is brought to mind;
+- The emotional upset experienced when someone or some negative event comes up in discussion or is brought to mind

-- The anger I feel over a past undesirable occurrence in my life;
+- The anger I feel over a past undesirable occurrence in my life

-- The residue left from not having forgiven or accepted someone or something;
+- The residue left from not having forgiven or accepted someone or something

-- The result of unresolved feelings I’d been victimized by someone or something;
+- The result of unresolved feelings I’d been victimized by someone or something

-- Holding a grudge against someone or some institution I feel has kept me from fulfilling a sincere and heartfelt desire;
+- Holding a grudge against someone or some institution I feel has kept me from fulfilling a sincere and heartfelt desire

 - The aftereffect of feeling heartbroken, but not ‘letting it go’ and instead blaming the other person

-Quick “sidebar”: I mean, here were 15 fellows (it was a “men’s 12 Steps meeting”) who had been abject alcoholics and addicts, overcome and overwhelmed by the obsession and compulsion to drink or use drugs, no matter the horrible, self-destructive consequences… their lives, to a man, shattered and broken apart, and in most cases, destroying or bringing to the brink of destruction all the important and previously loving relationships they’d had prior to their “hitting bottom.”
+It’s worth thinking about the 15 males in this group (it was a “men’s 12-Steps meeting”).
+They had been abject alcoholics and addicts, overcome and overwhelmed by the obsession and compulsion to drink or use drugs, no matter the horrible, self-destructive consequences.
+Their lives, to a man, had been shattered and broken apart.
+Their addiction had in most cases, destroyed or brought to the brink of destruction all the important and previously loving relationships they’d had prior to their “hitting bottom.”

-- Identify the “symptoms” of resentment you’re experiencing and focus—right then and there—on diminishing (if not resolving entirely) their impact on you, again, whatever it takes.
+Then, focus—right then and there—on diminishing (if not resolving entirely) their impact on you, again, whatever it takes.

-- Write a “letter to God” (or whatever Higher Power you have) in which you detail your resentments, who they’re aimed at, and what kind of help you’d ideally like (for example, “Please remove these resentments from my heart and help me accept this person for who they are, right now and without conditions”).
+Detail your resentments, who they’re aimed at, and what kind of help you’d ideally like (for example, “Please remove these resentments from my heart and help me accept this person for who they are, right now and without conditions”).

-- If necessary, consider seeking professional help, i.e., therapeutic counseling from someone who is trained and certified in anger management.
+In other words, therapeutic counseling from someone who is trained and certified in anger management.
 Someone from your treatment center may be able to help you or refer you to possible resources.